Chaitalykundu/Web-Development/02-CSS/01-Basic/22-Float-&-Clear/Theory/float.md

+# Overview

+- Definition and Usage
+- How it works
+- Syntax
+- Example
+- Specification
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `float` property is used for positioning and formatting content e.g. let an image float left to the text in a container.

+&nbsp;

+&nbsp;

 # Properties

 | Value | Description                        | Default value |
 | ----- | ---------------------------------- | ------------- |
 | float | positioning and formatting content | none          |

+&nbsp;

 &nbsp;